 Keep writing, and use placeholders, TK, etc. as needed.

-“Copywriting should be approached the same way an engineer approaches the building of a bridge.” – John Caples
+There’s a John Caples quote that copywriting should be approached the same way an engineer approaches the building of a bridge.
+Heck yes!

 You can use templates for:

-- Blog post outlines (I’ll show you mine below)
+- Blog post outlines (You can grab mine in the shop)

 - Captions (Grab The AW Shop Instagram Party-Starters templates here!)